bioFAM/MOFA2/README.md

 docker run -ti --rm -v $DATA_DIRECTORY:/data mofa2 R
 #                   ^
 #                   |
-#                    use `-v` to mount the map a folder on your machine to a container directory
+#                    use `-v` to map a folder on your machine to a container directory
 ```

 The command above will launch R with MOFA2 and its dependencies installed while mounting `$DATA_DIRECTORY` to the container.